 '''

 protocols {

 bgp asn {

-neighbor [ipv4|text] {
+neighbor id {

 prefix-list {

-export text
+export List-name

 }

 }

 }

 }

 '''

 Use the set form of this command to restrict distribution of outbound BGP neighbor information by filtering with a prefix list.

 Use the delete form of this command to remove an outbound prefix list filter.